The website

 Getting a local version running

-The first part is creating a Venv with mkdocs
+The first part was creating a Venv with mkdocs

 python -m venv venv